Projects Supported

 Leavenworth, Washington

-Waste Loop will collaborate with the Leavenworth school district to develop an after-school pilot program in a small, rural community.
+Waste Loop will collaborate with the Cascade School District to develop an after-school pilot program in this small, rural community.

 CRP supported travel expenses for a workshop exploring repair as a part of the 6Rs — Rethink, Refuse, Reduce, Reuse, Repair, Recycle — based on the Cultivating a Repair Mindset Toolkit.
 Offered by Aaron Vanderwerff and Erin Riley at FabLearn 2023